-- Q. What does the customer want from the product/service? - Q. What needs does it satisfy? - Q. What features does it have to meet these needs? - Q. Are there any features you've missed out? - Q. Are you including costly features that the customer won't actually use? - Q. How and where will the customer use it?
+- Q. What does the customer want from the product/service? - O. What needs does it satisfy? - Q. What features does it have to meet these needs? - Q. Are there any features you've missed out? - Q. Are you including costly features that the customer won't actually use?